Marrano: Portugal

 The Portuguese conversos worked to forestall such actions, and spent immense sums to win over the Curia and most influential cardinals.
 Spanish and Portuguese conversos made financial sacrifices.
-Alfonso Gutierrez, Garcia Alvarez "el Rico" (the rich), and the Zapatas, conversos from Toledo, offered 80,000 gold crowns to Charles V, Holy Roman Emperor, if he would mitigate the harshness of the Inquisition.
+Alfonso Gutierrez, Garcia Alvarez "el Rico" (the rich), and the Zapatas, conversos from Toledo, offered 80,000 gold crowns to Holy Roman Emperor Charles V, if he would mitigate the harshness of the Inquisition.

 The Mendes of Lisbon and Flanders also tried to help.
-None were successful in preventing the Inquisition Papal Bull Meditatio Cordis of July 16, 1547, Inquisition in Portugal.
+None was successful in preventing the Inquisition Papal Bull Meditatio Cordis of July 16, 1547, Inquisition in Portugal.
 This Bull Meditatio Cordis still did not have the "Power of Confiscation".
 Portuguese Marranos continued, with many bribes of the Popes in Rome, and with prolonged negotiation against this "Power of Confiscation" succeeded to delay it 32 years, but finally conceded this "deadly weapon" in 1579.
 The Portuguese Inquisition now had been endowed, 101 years after the Spanish Inquisition of November 1, 1478, with the same extremities of rigor as the Spanish prototype.
 The conversos suffered immensely both from mob violence and interrogation and testing by the Inquisition.
 Attacks and murders were recorded at Trancoso, Lamego, Miranda, Viseu, Guarda, and Braga.

 At Covilhã, there were rumors that the people planned to massacre all the New Christians on one day.
 In 1562, prelates petitioned the Cortes to require conversos to wear special badges, and to order Jewish descendants to live in ghettos (judiarias) in cities and villages as their ancestors had before the conversions.

-In 1641 João IV of Portugal ennobled the Curiel family, a Marrano family who served as Agents to the Crown of Spain and Portugal.
-They held diplomatic positions across Europe until the late 18th century.
+In 1641, João IV of Portugal ennobled the Curiel family, a Marrano family who initially served the Crown of Castile, defecting to Portugal after the expulsion of the Jews from Spain in 1498.
+They went on serving the King of Portugal in diplomatic positions across Europe until the late 18th century.

+In the 1970s, the Marranos of Belmonte officially rejoined Judaism and reestablished ties with the Jews of Israel.
+The Museu Judaico de Belmonte was opened in 2005 in Belmonte, it is the first Jewish museum in Portugal.